Myocardial Abscess

 Diet

-Patients with myocardial abscess are often critically ill.
-Supplementation of nutritive food, either by the enteral or parenteral route, is very important.
+Patients with myocardial abscess often are critically ill.
+Supplementation of nutrition, either by the enteral or parenteral route, is very important.

-Patients must be maintained without oral intake until a decision regarding surgical intervention has been made and surgery has been performed.
+Patients should be maintained without oral intake until a decision regarding surgical intervention has been made and surgery has been performed.

 Postoperatively, gradual advancement in the diet is recommended.